New York Giants: Keys To Victory Vs. Cowboys In Week 1 [Opinion]

 Eli Manning and the New York Giants are set to kick off the 2017 NFL season this week on Sunday Night Football against the Dallas Cowboys.
-These two teams make up one of the most storied rivalries in sports and it is fitting that they will be Sunday’s prime time game.
+These two teams make up one of the most storied rivalries in sports, and it is fitting that they will be Sunday’s prime-time game.

 Dallas is widely viewed as one of the best teams in the NFL once again this season.
 After watching the young offense lead the way to the NFL’s best regular season record in 2016, the bar has been set high this year.
-Dak Prescott will be asked to take a big step forward and the Cowboys are anticipating a deep playoff run.
+Dak Prescott will be asked to take a big step forward, and the Cowboys are anticipating a deep playoff run.

 Unfortunately for the Cowboys, this offseason has been filled with drama for star running back Ezekiel Elliott.
 He has continually put himself in bad situations off the field and saw his six-game suspension upheld by the league this week.
 Thankfully for the Cowboys, he will be eligible to play this week as he tries to fight his suspension.